JupiterOne/data-model/README.md

   BambooHR or Rippling.
 The `Person` entity being created should have `_type: 'employee'` or `_type: 'contractor'` rather than `_type: 'bamboohr_employee'` or `_type: 'bamboohr_contractor'`.

-  Another exception is for data that comes from integration with another ITSM or system, or another asset discovery tool, device management tool, or CMDB.
-While the system might be a good "source of truth" or "system or record", they are not the actual vendor of those devices.
-Here are some
+  Another exception is data that comes from an integration with another ITSM, asset discovery tool, device management tool, or CMDB.
+While a system might be a good "source of truth" or "system of record," they are not the actual vendor of those devices.
-  examples:

   - If a server or application is ingested from **ServiceNow**, the `_type` should *not* be `servicenow_server` or `servicenow_application`.